jdierks26/AutomatedTextReminders/README.md

 # AutomatedReminders
 In this project, I will create a Python program that will send me a text message reminder daily that displays the date, my classes for the day, and any due dates within the next week, sorted by class.
+I will also use PythonAnywhere.com, a hosting service, to run my script daily.

 I will be using the pandas, datetime, twilio, and io modules, amongst others, and utilizing skills such as nested FOR loops, dataframe manipulation, index matching, etc.